Cray-HPE/docs-csm/253-NCN-HW-SWAP.md

 <a name='rebuilding-k8s-ncns'></a>
 ## Rebuilding Kubernetes NCNs

-<a name='master-servers'></a>
+<a name='master-nodes'></a>
-### Master Servers
+### Master Nodes

-If etcd has met quorum, if there are 3 managers active, then etcd must expunge the server we're rebuilding.
+If etcd has met quorum, if there are 3 master nodes active, then etcd must expunge the node we're rebuilding.

 1. Evict etcd:
     > **`STUB`** This is a stub that requires code snippets to search-and-destroy OOM.
-2. Follow the procedure for [worker servers](#worker-servers).
+2. Follow the procedure for [worker nodes](#worker-nodes).

-<a name='worker-servers'></a>
+<a name='worker-nodes'></a>
-### Worker Servers
+### Worker Nodes

-It is dangerous to run with 2 workers or less, work must be done with diligence or pod clean-up will be necessary.
+It is dangerous to run with 2 worker nodes or less, work must be done with diligence or pod clean-up will be necessary.
 Kubernetes pods will begin to throw Out-Of-Memory error after some time.

-1. Drain the target worker, issue the command from your laptop (if authenticated) or from an ingress node (such as ncn-m001):
+1. Drain the target worker node, issue the command from your laptop (if authenticated) or from an ingress node (such as ncn-m001):
     ```bash
     linux# kubectl drain ncn-w002
     linux# kubectl delete ncn-w002
     ```

-2. Power down the server either in rack, or with `ipmitool`
+2. Power down the node either in rack, or with `ipmitool`
     ```bash
     IPMI_PASSWORD=
     username=root
     ipmitool -I lanplus -U $username -E -H ncn-w002-mgmt power off
     ```
-3. Now commence the operations on the server.
+3. Now commence the operations on the node.

-4. Once ready, power the server on in the rack or with `ipmitool`
+4. Once ready, power the node on in the rack or with `ipmitool`
     ```bash
     IPMI_PASSWORD=
     username=root
     ipmitool -I lanplus -U $username -E -H ncn-w002-mgmt power on
     ```
-5. The server will netboot from sysmgmt services (kea/unbound/s3/bss).
+5. The node will netboot from sysmgmt services (kea/unbound/s3/bss).

 > **`NOTE`** If sysmgmt services are not booting the NCN, and the LiveCD is still available.
 See [069 Toggle PXE Sources](./069-TOGGLE-PXE-SOURCES.md) for pivoting boot services temporarily back to the LiveCD.